xp44mm/Notebook/F#/Programming with Objects.md

     member v.Length = len
 ```

 You see this in F# code samples on the Internet and in other books.
-However, we have found that this tends to make types harder to understand, so we’ve omitted class/end and Class attributes throughout this book.
+However, we have found that this tends to make types harder to understand, so we've omitted class/end and Class attributes throughout this book.
 You can also delimit object interface types by interface/end:

 ```F#
 type IShape =